Background Image for Header:

 Finalists will be paired with a business coach (volunteer).
 The coach will mentor and support the student in developing a complete business plan for his/her idea.
 This person can be a teacher or business leader in the community of that region.
-Teams will participate in the Finalists Workshop on February 26, 2021 via zoom.
+Teams will participate in the finalists workshops.
 Teams will meet and work with marketing, financial, legal and business professionals on their business idea.
 They will learn valuable information related to starting a business in West Virginia.

 One team member is required to attend the BPC Workshop.
-Missing the workshop will disqualify your team from the final competition.
+Missing the workshops will disqualify your team from the final competition.

 All team members should create a LinkedIn profile prior to the Workshop.